sunset1995/CAD/README.md

 we may use

 1. git pull
-..pull the latest version of the project.
+..+pull the latest version of the project.
-...* no confilct
+...+ no confilct
-......there is no diffirent
+......+there is no diffirent
-......OR
+......+OR
-......the diffirent between your local and remote is done by you ......(no others edit the same file with you)
+......+the diffirent between your local and remote is done by you ......+(no others edit the same file with you)
-...* confilct
+...+ confilct
-......it will alert you which file cause a confilct.
+......+it will alert you which file cause a confilct.
-......git will insert some string in that file, ......tell you where is the confilct.
+......+git will insert some string in that file, ......+tell you where is the confilct.
-......simply edit that file by your hand and so that you can push
+......+simply edit that file by your hand and so that you can push
 2. git push
-...push your local version to update remote repo.
+..+push your local version to update remote repo.
-...make sure you pull everytime before push
+..+make sure you pull everytime before push
-...if confilct git won't let you push
+..+if confilct git won't let you push

 3. git status
-...show all file you have edited
+..+show all file you have edited

 4. git add .
-...add all file you have edited ready to push
+..+add all file you have edited ready to push

 5. git commit -m "briefly tell others what you have done"

-all the task flow like this
++all the task flow like this
-clone
+..+clone
-git pull -> edit -> git add . -> git commim -m "..." -> git pull -> git push
+..+git pull -> edit -> git add . -> git commim -m "..." -> git pull -> git push

 # How to compile
 ```